Neuromechanics: Controversy

 The inverted pendulum theory directly contradicts the six determinants of gait, another theory for gait analysis.
 The six determinants of gait predict very high energy expenditure for the sinusoidal motion of the Center of Mass during gait, while the inverted pendulum theory offers the possibility that energy expenditure can be near zero; the inverted pendulum theory predicts that little to no work is required for walking.

+Locust Jump

+Many animals like locusts have specialized in jumping for rapid balllistic escape.
+Jump behaviors are mediated by neural and mechanical mechanisms allowing the locusts to prepare by storing mechanical energy in the legs and release it rapidly to leap into the air.

+Broadly, jumping behavior can be driven by lobula giant movement detector neurons and descending neurons to generate stereotyped jumping movements.
+Within the nerve cord, the locust delays muscle contraction and actual take off to facilitate mechanical energy storage.
+This latency is controlled both by motor neurons and inhibitory motor neurons with particular command neurons that drive co-contraction in antagonistic leg muscles.
+Mechanically, the extensor and flexor muscles of the tibia contract simultaneously.
+However, this does not immediately generate movement as energy is stored in the semilunar processes, an specialized elastic structure in the leg.
+Additionally, a latch-mediated mechanism hold the leg in a cocked position, allowing the force to build up with the spring being a release at the right moment.
+As the latch is released, there is high-speed extension of the hind legs, launching the locust into the air.

-Measuring the neural control of muscles - Electromyography
+Measuring the neural control of muscles – Electromyography

 Electromyography (EMG) is a tool used to measure the electrical outputs produced by skeletal muscles upon activation.
 Motor nerves innervate skeletal muscles and cause contraction upon command from the central nervous system.
 This contraction is measured by EMG and is typically measured on the scale of millivolts (mV).
 Another form of EMG data that is analyzed is integrated EMG (iEMG) data. iEMG measures the area under the EMG signal which corresponds to the overall muscle effort rather than the effort at a specific instant.